Sunset Beach

 How has employment changed recently in the suburb of Sunset Beach?

 Over the past year to September 2025, the suburb of Sunset Beach has experienced employment growth, with total employment increasing while the labour force increased.
-As a result, the unemployment rate has rise.
+As a result, the unemployment rate has fall.
 By comparison, Rest of WA saw employment increased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Sunset Beach?